top of page

 Curriculum & Instruction: Rejected recommended learning software (iReady), attempted elimination of Black history/literature electives, attacked books with LGBTQ+ themes or violence, and restricted the use of pronouns and/or mentions of gender identity.

-These actions caused FHSD to frequent local headlines, gain national media coverage, and struggle to retain quality teachers.
+These actions caused dsitricts to frequent local headlines, gain national media coverage, and struggle to retain quality teachers.

-These actions underscore why the role of school board director is one of the few offices where candidates do not declare a party affiliation.
-This is an important distinction.
-School boards should function independently from any political party or national interest group.
+These actions underscore why the role of school board director is one of the few offices where candidates should not declare a party affiliation and why boards should function independently from any political party or national interest group.
 The local needs of students, teachers, and families should be the board’s central focus.
-Francis Howell deserves a school board that values teacher expertise and development, bolsters student opportunities, and allows parents to make decisions for their children.

 bottom of page